 Principle for Bible Reading

-Pastor John says yes based on Galatians 3 and 2 Corinthians 1:20.
+John Piper says yes based on Galatians 3 and 2 Corinthians 1:20.
 The promises to Israel were made to Abraham’s offspring.
 Paul ultimately identifies Jesus as that offspring.
-Because on our faith, we are united to him, and therefore all the promises are ours in him.
+Because faith unites us to Christ, all of those promises are ours in him.

 - By in large, Old Testament promises were given by God to the people of Israel.
 If we apply those promises to ourselves, are we stealing?
 Why or why not?